Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Preliminaries

 The object is deemed to be in a \emph{soft fixture} if $\mathcal{E}(\boldsymbol{x}_{\text{init}}) > 0$.
 Note that $\mathcal{E}(\boldsymbol{x}_{\text{init}})$ is defined only if $\mathcal{PC}_{\boldsymbol{x}_{\text{init}}} (\mathcal{X}_{0}(\boldsymbol{x}_{\text{init}}))$ is bounded. \end{definition}

-In practice, sampling-based approaches can approximate a close upper bound of $\mathcal{E}(\boldsymbol{x}_{\text{init}})$ by utilizing a goal region (Fig. \ref{fig-story}, left) sufficiently far away from the obstacles with relatively lower energy values and searching for geometrically feasible escape paths with low energy cost leading to it \cite{dong2023quasi}.
+In practice, sampling-based approaches can approximate a close upper bound of $\mathcal{E}(\boldsymbol{x}_{\text{init}})$ by utilizing a goal region (Fig. \ref{fig-sum}-A, left) sufficiently far away from the obstacles with relatively lower energy values and searching for geometrically feasible escape paths with lowest energy cost \cite{dong2023quasi}.